 Even though this law statement is in force, few residents comply with this obligation.

 The landlord may prohibit pets in the contract, which may lead to further disputes.
-In this case, there are courts precedents that ensure the tenant to have a pet in a leased property, even though there is a clause in the contract in the opposite sense.
+In this case, court precedents ensure the tenant has a pet in a leased property, even though there is a clause in the contract in the opposite sense.

 That’s a hurray for those who love pets.
 Furthermore, you can find all information about taking your pet to Portugal in our article.

 If we could summarize the recommendations into a single piece of advice, here follows:

 We would suggest checking in advance your particular circumstances.
 Also, highly consider your goals and needs.
 Don’t just jump into an agreement before doing your homework.

 Remember, you will live abroad.
 Pay special attention to this task.